When you live with depression, taking self-care steps to protect your well-being can be so important.

 - Work with a therapist who offers mindfulness-based cognitive therapy.

 When people, places, or things that used to light you up no longer seem enjoyable, you might find it hard to care about… well, anything at all.
+This can also make self-care more difficult.

 Yet, giving yourself the opportunity to try something new could be the key to rekindling interest in your life.